 My absolute, absolute favourite sort of recipe......This time I am making it two days ahead along with roasted peppers and onions before nestling it down in tupperware for the long journey ahead.
-I'm planning to take it on our caravan trip this weekend along with pots of sour cream and strong cheese for much dolloping and scattering.
+I'm planning to take it on our caravan trip this weekend along with pots of sour cream and strong cheese for much dolloping, scattering and wrapping.

 If made ahead it is best reheated gently at 180 C in a baking tray with baking parchment wet under a tap then scrunched up to make it soft and easy to handle.
+Open the paper back out to completely cover the pork.
 I place it over the top of the pulled pork followed by a layer of silver foil over the baking tray itself.

 Mexican Pulled Pork Wraps